-If the merchant wins the chargeback representment case, the issuer reverses the chargeback and the merchant is refunded.
+If the merchant wins the dispute representment case, the issuer reverses the chargeback and the merchant is refunded.

-What evidence is required for a successful chargeback representment?
+What evidence is required for a successful dispute representment?

 - Chargeback rebuttal letter: This letter must accompany your representment evidence and is essentially a summary of your evidence proving that the transaction is valid.

 The chargeback reason code is important in determining the evidence you need to provide to successfully win the chargeback dispute.
 Each major credit card company has its own list of chargeback reason codes that describes the chargeback.
 Ensure you’ve fully reviewed the chargeback reason code before writing your chargeback rebuttal letter.

 Be prepared to provide the following types of evidence along with your chargeback rebuttal letterA copy of the transaction receipt or order form.
 Make sure this document is easy-to-read and clearly legible.

 – A copy of your refund/return policy.
 Ideally, you can print this off your website, or it should be included on the front or back of the transaction receipt or order form.

 – All copies of communication with the customer who has filed the chargeback.

 – Evidence that the product was delivered to the correct address, plus the date of delivery.
 Ideally, you have requested a signature and have this evidence on file.